kapitanov/xgoimports/docs/src/index.md

 ---
 # xgoimports

-A better goimports that keeps your imports sorted and grouped nicely
+A better goimports that keeps your imports sorted and grouped nicely.

 ## Why?

 As Go developers we often would like to have our imports grouped by origin: standard library, then third-party libraries and at last - local packages.

 But mainaining this order is a pain, especially when your imports are separated by empty lines - and auto-importing in IDE is quite notorious to produce such a mess: